Summer Scholars Research Program

 Our Mentors

-Our distinguished faculty mentors represent nine departments, colleges, and centers across the university.
-They offer a range of backgrounds, experiences, and perspectives, allowing for deeper connections based on lived experiences while creating an engaged and supportive community for our students.
-Half of our faculty are first-generation college students, while one-third are women with a STEM degree.
+Distinguished faculty mentors provide varied backgrounds, experiences, and perspectives, enabling deeper connections rooted in lived experience that foster an engaged, supportive community for our students.
 In collaboration with their laboratory teams, mentors provide our students with invaluable first-hand knowledge and experience as they help guide them through meaningful research projects.

 Frequently Asked Questions